Forklift trainers

 Step 4

-If your application is approved, Competenz will contact you to arrange a mutually agreed time for an on-site audit with a Competenz appointed forklift auditor.
+If your application meets the initial requirements, Competen zwill contact you to arrange a suitable time for an on-site audit with an appointed auditor.

 Step 5

-The auditor will come to your workplace to:
+The auditor will visit your training venue to:

 • Conduct the audit

-• Provide feedback to you on your practical teaching and assessment skills (shown at the Forklift Operator course)
+• Provide feedback on your practical teaching and training delivery, as demonstrated in the Forklift Operator course

-• Advise you of the recommendation they’ll make to Competenz about your capabilities.
+• Advise you of the recommendation they will make to Competenz regarding your suitability.

 Step 6

-The Quality Support team will complete a final evaluation of your application, and advise in writing whether or not you’ve been successful.
+Our Quality Support team will complete a final review and notify you in writing of the outcome.

 Step 7

-• Register your details on the National Forklift Trainer database
+• Add your details to the National Forklift Trainer Register

-• Invoice your company for the services provided
+• Issue an invoice for the services provided

 Step 8